-Essay writing is a fairly broad category under which several subsets may be found.
+Essay writing and custom assignment writing are fairly broad categories under which several subsets may be found.
 One of the most frequently used of these is the argumentative essay.
 It is often used but much less often understood or properly executed.
 Here is a brief introduction to it that serves as an explanation of how it can be done successfully.

 You don’t actually need to argue